CMeeg/next-azure/README.md

 By default, the Pipeline will deploy your app to a separate App Service per target environment, but it also supports deploying to a single App Service using [deployment slots](https://docs.microsoft.com/en-us/azure/app-service/deploy-staging-slots) for each target environment.

-Using deployment slots is the [preferred way](https://docs.microsoft.com/en-us/azure/app-service/deploy-best-practices#use-deployment-slots) to approach deploying to multiple environments for a single application, but is an opt-in feature as it requires you to make [an informed decision](#should-i-use-app-service-deployment-slots) because there is a cost involved.
+Using deployment slots is the [preferred way](https://docs.microsoft.com/en-us/azure/app-service/deploy-best-practices#use-deployment-slots) to approach deploying to multiple environments for a single application, but is an opt-in feature in this example repo as it requires you to make [an informed decision](#should-i-use-app-service-deployment-slots) because there is a cost involved.

 > The Pipeline also supports [auto swap](#configure-auto-swap-for-the-production-environment) of deployment slots, which is recommended to setup for your production environment if you choose to use deployment slots.

 Assuming you have already run the [initialisation script](#run-the-azure-initialisation-script) you can run the following script to setup deployment slots in your Pipeline:

-* ` ./.azure/setup/use-slots.ps1 -ProductionEnvironment {production_environment_name}`
+* `./.azure/setup/use-slots.ps1 -ProductionEnvironment {production_environment_name}`
-  * Unless you have customised these scripts, the `{production_environment_name}` is `prod`
+  * By default, the `{production_environment_name}` is `prod`, but you may have [customised this](#add-additional-target-environments)
   * To see a full description of the script and its parameters, run `Get-Help .azure/setup/use-slots.ps1 -Full`

 ### Configure auto swap for the production environment